This post may contain affiliate links. Read the full disclosure

 The best part of using travel journal prompts like the ones we share below is the fact that even a simple notebook will work!
 No fancy travel journal is necessary.

 You can also get travel journals with prompts already printed.
-Some of these are great although they don’t allow you to be as creative as you would if using your own travel journal prompts.
+Some of these are great if you are looking for a mindful travel journal, although they don’t allow you to be as creative as you would if using your own travel journal prompts.

 Creative Travel Journal Prompts For Every Occasion